THE BAD CHECKS / FRANCE HAS DISCOVERED "SOUNTHERN-PUNKADELIC"

-Music Action got a copy of a four-song demo tape the band sent to Europe, and was impressed enough to
+Music Action got a copy of a four-song demo tape the band sent to Europe, and was impressed enough to request

-and Luxembourg.
+Luxembourg.
 Innocence will be available in the US as an import only.

 The band recorded the album in Raleigh's Jag Studios, one of the areas finest, according to Hodgin.
 Hodgin